 |

 Head Teachers are not expected to approve any term time holiday as exceptional.
-Parents can receive a Penalty Notice for taking their child on holiday during term time without consent from the school.
-From September 2013 these Notices that are £60, per child per parent, if paid within 21 days rising to £120 if paid between 22 and 28 days.
+Parents/carers can receive a Penalty Notice for taking their child on holiday during term time without consent from the school.
+From September 2024 these Notices are £80, per child per parent/carer, if paid within 21 days rising to £160 if paid between 22 and 28 days.

 We appreciate the challenges that some parents face when booking holidays, particularly during school holidays.
 However, all time in school is important and we are expecting that you will fully support the school as it responds to this new legislation.
 We will no longer grant time off school for holidays under any circumstances.